-The Company intends to make a \$10,000 distribution to its existing limited partners as of the date of the closing of Silvercrest Asset Management Group Inc.'s initial public offering, of which \$6,000 is the estimated amount to be funded from borrowings under a proposed \$15,000 credit facility of SAMG LLC.
-The actual amount of the total distribution could be lower if the credit facility that the Company intends to enter into does not close prior to the consummation of the offering.
+The Company intends to make a \$10,000 distribution to its existing limited partners as of the date of the closing of Silvercrest Asset Management Group Inc.'s initial public offering, of which \$7,000 is the amount to be funded from borrowings under a \$15,000 credit facility that the subsidiaries of Silvercrest L.P. entered into with a financial institution.